-One of the most popular issues my clients bring up, besides how to make more money, is how to get more done during the day.
-Unfortunately, even the best time management tools won’t create more hours in a day.
-This forces you to create a different relationship with time and get off the ‘not enough’ train of thought.
+One of the most popular issues my clients bring up, besides how to make more money, is how to get more done in a day.
+Unfortunately, even the best time management tools won’t give you more time each day.
+This forces you to create a different relationship with time and get off the “not enough” train of thought.

-My approach to time is a combination of practical tools, structures, spirituality and emotional wellness.
-If you want to get more done, you’ve got to begin with your inner game.
+My approach to time is a combination of practical tools, structures, spirituality, and emotional wellness.
+If you want to get more done, you’ve got to begin with inner game.

-When you wake up the morning, decide what kind of day you’re going to have.
-Will it be good, grumpy, fun, rushed, peaceful, productive or an adventure?
+When you wake up in the morning, decide what kind of day you’re going to have.
+Will it be good, grumpy, fun, rushed, peaceful, productive, or an adventure?
 It’s your choice from the get-go.
 Morning is the best time to push the reset button on your attitude.

 Disregard the urge to plow into your day full force.
 Create one or more morning practices to get grounded and focused.

 Here are some practices that I’ve seen work wonders:

 - Go for a walk, run, workout, row, yoga, or another form of mind-body connection

 - Journaling, automatic writing, or morning pages where you just dump what’s in your head onto paper